madkins23/go-serial/README.md

 Support for wrappers is provided by this project.
 Usage is demonstrated in test files.

-### Provide a Class Name Index
+### Provide a Type Name Index

 Types that implement an interface must be registered.
-This allows them to be instantiated by class name.
+This allows them to be instantiated by type name.

 The [`go-type/reg`](https://github.com/madkins23/go-type) package
-provides the class name index.
+provides the type name index.

 ### Unwrap Interface Values During Deserialization

-Override the appropriate `UnmarshalXXXX()` method for any class containing an interface field.
+Override the appropriate `UnmarshalXXXX()` method for any type containing an interface field.
 For interface field:
 * Parse the 'wrapper' map to get the type name.